holepunchto/hyperdrive/README.md

 If `wait` is set to `true`, this function will wait for data to be downloaded.
 If false, will return an error.

+#### `archive.open(name, flags, callback)`

+Open a file and get a file descriptor back.
+Similar to fs.open.

+Note that currently only read mode is supported in this API.

+#### `archive.read(fd, buf, offset, len, position, callback)`

+Read from a file descriptor into a buffer.
+Similar to fs.read.

+#### `archive.write(fd, buf, offset, len, pos, cb)`

+Write from a buffer into a file descriptor.
+Similar to fs.write.

 #### `archive.close(fd, [callback])`

 Close a file.
 Similar to fs.close.